mattbuckwell/swipe/README.md

 # Swipe Project

-Portfolio project from a HTML and CSS Bootcamp
+Portfolio project from an HTML and CSS Bootcamp

 ## Description

 <p>
-Capstone project to utilise all the teachings in the HTML and CSS Bootcamp through Udemy, this helped solidify the techniques in producing a responsive website.
+Capstone project to utilize all the teachings from the HTML and CSS Bootcamp taught through Udemy, this helped solidify the techniques in producing a responsive website.
 </p>

 ## What was used for the Project